Carleton College

-Admissions is highly selective with an acceptance rate of 16.5% in 2022, and Carleton is annually ranked near the top in most rankings of liberal arts schools.
-Carleton is particularly renowned for its undergraduate teaching, having been ranked #1 in Undergraduate Teaching by U.S. News & World Report for over a decade.

-Students can choose courses from 33 major programs and 31 minor programs and have the option to design their own major.
+The college offers courses from 33 major programs and 39 minor programs, and has the option for students to design their own majors.
 Carleton's varsity sports compete at the NCAA Division III level in the Minnesota Intercollegiate Athletic Conference.
-Carleton is also known for its ultimate Frisbee team, which has won multiple national championships.

-Among liberal arts colleges, Carleton is one of the highest sources of undergraduate students pursuing doctorates per 100 students, and from 2000 through 2016, students and alumni of the college have included 122 National Science Foundation Graduate Fellows, 112 Fulbright Scholars, 22 Watson Fellows, 20 NCAA Postgraduate Scholars, 13 Goldwater Scholars, and 2 Rhodes Scholars.

 History

 The school was founded in 1866, when the Minnesota Conference of Congregational Churches unanimously accepted a resolution to locate a college in Northfield.
 Two Northfield businessmen, Charles Augustus Wheaton and Charles Moorehouse Goodsell, each donated 10 acre of land for the first campus.
 The first students enrolled at the preparatory unit of Northfield College in the fall of 1867.
 In 1870, the first college president, James Strong, traveled to the East Coast to raise funds for the college.
 On his way from visiting a potential donor, William Carleton of Charlestown, Massachusetts, Strong was badly injured in a collision between his carriage and a train.
 Impressed by Strong's survival of the accident, Carleton donated $50,000 to the fledgling institution in 1871.
-As a result, the Board of Trustees renamed the school, Carleton College, in his honor.
+As a result, the Board of Trustees renamed the school to Carleton College in his honor.

-The college graduated its first college class in 1874, James J. Dow and Myra A. Brown, who married each other later that year.
+The first graduating class was in 1874 and consisted of James J. Dow and Myra A. Brown, who married each other later that year.
+A third student, Bayard T. Holmes, had originally been in the same class, but withdrew before graduating.

 On September 7, 1876, the James-Younger Gang, led by outlaw Jesse James, tried to rob the First National Bank of Northfield.
 Joseph Lee Heywood, Carleton's Treasurer, was acting cashier at the bank that day.
-He was shot and killed for refusing to open the safe.
+He was shot and killed for refusing to open the safe, foiling the attempt.
 Carleton later named a library fund after Heywood.
 The Heywood Society is the name for a group of donors who have named Carleton in their wills.